tomjoht/learnapidoc/_includes/content/activities/evaluate_elements_api_ref.md

     *  [Response example and schema]({{site.rooturl}}docapis_doc_sample_responses_and_schema.html)

     {: .note}
-    The section names will probably  differ in the API doc sites you find, but they're usually recognizable to some degree.
+    The section names might be named differently (or be absent) in the API doc sites you browse, but they're usually recognizable to some degree.
 If you're finding it somewhat difficult to locate them, this is part of the wild west of terminology and organization when it comes to API documentation.

 3. Assess the API reference documentation by answering the following questions for each section: